darrylwest/node-messaging-commons/README.md

     hub.start();
 ~~~

 This small bit of code gets the message backbone hub started.
-With a hub in place, you are ready to add new channels for message producers and consumers.
+With a hub in place, you are ready to add producer and consumer channels and exchange messages.

 ## Producer / Publisher

+Message publishers (producers) may run on the server-side to broadcast messages to listening subscribers (consumers).
+Publishers many also run inside the browser.

+### Server-side Message Producer

-Publishers may reside on the server or inside the browser.
-Creating a publisher on the server looks like this:
+Assuming the service hub already exists, creating a server-side publisher would look like this:

 ~~~
 	var hub = MessageHub.createInstance({ port:9099, hubName:'MyMessageHub' });